Infection in Pulmonary Vascular Disease (iPVD) Consortium

 The Infection in Pulmonary Vascular Disease (iPVD) Consortium’s primary focus is to enhance awareness about the role of infection on PVD, and foster research collaborations in infectious diseases covering basic science, translational and clinical aspects, aiming to better understand its mechanisms and global impact.

-Another successful output of the iPVD Consortium is its Virtual Symposium webinar series, which has continued into 2024 after delivering six webinars on inflammation and infection in 2023.
-The series, hosted by PVRI, is a global education programme highlighting the latest research on infections in PVD.
+The iPVD Consortium Virtual Symposium webinar series, hosted by PVRI, is a global education programme highlighting the latest research on infections in PVD.
 The webinars provide a great opportunity for international speakers to participate, present, and ask questions of our fantastic committee.
 Webinars are held on the last Wednesday of the month at 15:00 BST/GMT, and recordings are available on our website.

 The Microbes webinar series